Discover Your Ideal Coasteering Adventure In Wales

 The Pembrokeshire National Park is a fantastic place to coasteer.
 The combination of beautiful scenery, rugged coastline, historical sights and variety of wildlife make it a unique coasteering environment.
 The Lonely Planet Travel Guide describes coasteering in Pembrokeshire as one of the world’s best adventures.
 National Geographic describes the Pembrokshire coastline as one of the most stunning coastline locations to visit in the world.
 The coast is unique, and since it is Atlantic facing the swell, surf and waves can be wild and exciting.
 The coastal exposure has led to some fantastic geographical formations to explore including numerous gullies, coves and hidden caves.

-If you want a coastal experience with a difference, you should try coasteering along the Pembrokeshire coastline.
+If you want a coastal experience with a difference, you should try coasteering in Pembrokeshire.
 The Pembrokeshire National Park is the only coastal National Park in Britain.
 It’s clean, unspoilt and the rock formations lend themselves to a fantastic coasteering experience.
 There are high natural jumps with vertical cliffs, an abundance of coves and caves, and tons of flora and fauna.

 There are plenty of coasteering venues in the area, the most popular ones being located on the St David’s Peninsula and the South Coast.
 Your coasteering guide will then help identify the best route for you.